X-ray during pregnancy: Is it safe?

 Medically reviewed on February 16, 2018

 The possibility of an X-ray during pregnancy causing harm to your unborn child is very small.
 Generally, the benefits of the diagnostic information from an X-ray outweigh the potential risk to a baby.
 However, if you received a large number of abdominal X-rays over a short period before you were aware of your pregnancy, your baby could be affected.

 Most X-ray exams — including those of the arms, legs, head, teeth or chest — won't expose your reproductive organs to radiation, and a leaded apron and collar can be worn to block any scattered radiation.

 Before having an X-ray, tell your health care provider if you are or might be pregnant.
-Depending on the circumstances, it might be possible to do an imaging study that doesn't involve radiation.
+Depending on the circumstances, it might be possible to postpone the X-ray or modify it to reduce the amount of radiation.
 In addition, if you have a child who needs an X-ray, don't hold your child during the exam if you are or might be pregnant.

-If you had a diagnostic X-ray before you knew you were pregnant, remember that any potential risk is exceedingly remote.
-Share any concerns about radiation exposure with your health care provider.
-He or she might consult a medical radiation physicist to calculate your baby's radiation exposure.
+If you had a diagnostic X-ray before you knew you were pregnant, talk to your health care provider.